 - Strengthen the capabilities of local institutions to enhance targeted outreach, impact and sustainability of Multilateral Development Banks (MDB)/Climate Fund co-financed projects and to improve the quality of project pipeline proposals

 LDAI Phase II is to be established with inputs of all partners in participating countries, headed by a project steering committee, which will be the management body for ground level activities.
-The role of GWP South Asia (GWP SAS) is to coordinate and implement the LDAI Programme under the guidance of GWPO and logistical support of GWP South East Asia (GWP SES).
+The role of GWP South Asia (GWP SAS) is to coordinate and implement the LDAI Programme under the guidance of GWPO and logistical support of GWP South East Asia (GWP SEA).
 Cap-Net UNDP is ready to team up for developing, delivering and managing knowledge products for capacity development.